connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 (  1)   255047 (100.0%,100.0%): 18446744073709551615
 ```

 Looking at the output, the first number in parentheses is just the line number of the output.
 The second number is the count for the given value.
-The last number in the input is what we printed.
+The last number in the output is the value that we printed.

 Based on this, we can see that the mask value is always the same.
 It looks like some large 64 bit integer.
 I don't have special 64 bit integers memorized, so lets open up a python repl to see what it looks like in binary.